-Mary Tenney Castle, founder of the Samuel N. & Mary Castle Foundation, recognized the importance of Hawaii’s most valuable resource, its keiki, and pioneered the kindergarten movement in our State.
-Her commitment to early education was designed to improve the lives of Hawaii’s children by expanding access and improving the quality of early learning.
-The trustees of the Foundation remain committed to these principles by supporting efforts which have the potential to lead to a more equitable Hawaii where children, state-wide, become life-long learners who are active and effective participants in our democracy and their cultures.
+Mary Tenney Castle, founder of the Samuel & Mary Castle Foundation, recognized the importance of Hawaii’s keiki, early on and pioneered the kindergarten movement in our State.
+Her commitment to quality early education and broadening access was designed to improve the lives of Hawaii’s children.
+The trustees of the Foundation remain committed to these principles by supporting efforts which have the potential to result in a more equitable Hawaii where children experience learning that leads them to become active, effective participants in our democracy.

 Robert G. Peters